Vegan blueberry chia jam is bursting with natural flavours and plant-based goodness.

 The chai jam method is so quick you can have a jam stewed and ready-to-go in less than 30 minutes.

-Ideal for those needing to reduce their refined sugar intake.
+Ideal for those needing to reduce their added sugar intake.

 - small am jar/ tub with lid